 What are the two types of cross-country skiing?

-The two main styles of cross-country skiing are “classic” and “skating”.
+The two main styles of cross-country skiing are “classic” and “skating.”
 Each style involves propelling yourself across the snow on skis using a combination of leg, arm, and shoulder movements.
-See our section above, “What is Cross-Country Skiing Anyway?” for a more detailed explanation.
+See our section on “What is Cross-Country Skiing Anyway?” for a more detailed explanation.

 At what age can you start cross-country skiing?

-While there’s no specific age when a child can cross-country ski on their own skis.
-But you can introduce them to the sport when they are quite young by pulling them behind you on a trailer or sled.
-Typically, by the time they are about 5 years old, they should be mature enough physically to try it on their own with the proper guidance and patience.
+While there’s no specific age when a child can cross-country ski on their skis, you can introduce them to the sport when they are young by pulling them behind you on a trailer or sled.
+By around age 5, most children are physically ready to try skiing with proper guidance and patience.
 Remember, make it fun!

 What size cross-country skis do I need?

-In general, to get the proper combination of glide and grip, your weight and ability will determine the recommended ski length.
+Your weight and ability will determine the recommended ski length to get the proper combination of glide and grip.
 Differences in stiffness (flex), materials, and design also influence the recommendations.

-The style of skiing you plan to do (classic, skating, backcountry) also affects proper sizing.
-Talk to the equipment manufacturers or your local pros before buying or renting your gear to get specific suggestions.
+The type of skiing you plan to do—classic, skating, or backcountry—plays a key role in determining the proper sizing.
+Before buying or renting your gear, talk to the equipment manufacturers or your local pros for specific suggestions.

-In the meantime, here is a guide for REI to get you started: “How to Choose Cross-Country Ski Gear.”
+In the meantime, REI has a guide for getting started: “How to Choose Cross-Country Ski Gear.”

 What are the best cross-country skis for beginners?